THEWHITEBOY503/ConnerBot/README.md

+# Discontinuation
+As of 2019, ConnerBot and cServices have ceased operations and are no longer operational.
+Thank you to everyone who gave these projects over the years.
+This code and others may be outdated and require updating.

 # ConnerBot
 Conner Bot for Discord.
 Python version.
 **This project requires Linux, preferrably Ubuntu.
 If you are not running Linux, STOP!
 Conner Bot WILL NOT run.**